-His work have been shown internationally in institutions such as the Ludwig Museum in Budapest, Pearl Art Museum in Shanghai, Fondation Vasarely in Aix-en-Provence, Harvestworks in New York City, Arsenal in Montreal and La Villette in Paris as well as at various festivals: City Sonic in Louvain-la-Neuve, Mapping Festival in Geneva, Mirage Festival in Lyon, Burning Man in the Black Rock Desert in Nevada, Lethargy Festival in Zürich, Dark Circuits Festival in New York, Variation Media Art Fair in Paris, Sonica in Glasgow, International Digital Arts Biennal (BIAN) in Montreal, International Symposium for Electronic Arts (ISEA) in Hong Kong, PrixCube in Paris, Festival 100% in Paris, Marrakech Biennale and E-Fest in Tunis.
+His work has been shown internationally in institutions such as the Ludwig Museum in Budapest, Pearl Art Museum in Shanghai, Fondation Vasarely in Aix-en-Provence, Harvestworks in New York City, Arsenal in Montreal and La Villette in Paris as well as at various festivals: Ars Electronica in Linz, City Sonic in Louvain-la-Neuve, Mapping Festival in Geneva, Mirage Festival in Lyon, Burning Man in the Black Rock Desert in Nevada, Lethargy Festival in Zürich, Dark Circuits Festival in New York, Variation Media Art Fair in Paris, Sonica in Glasgow, International Digital Arts Biennal (BIAN) in Montreal, International Symposium for Electronic Arts (ISEA) in Hong Kong, PrixCube in Paris, Festival 100% in Paris, Marrakech Biennale and E-Fest in Tunis.

 Burning Man Black Rock City Art Honoraria

 DICRéAM – Centre National du Cinéma (CNC)